1. Introduction to Sydney's early English Settlements

 "Brisbane, my present capital, must resemble what Boston and the other Puritan towns of New England were at the close of the last century.
 In a population of 7,000 we have fourteen churches, thirteen hotels and twelve policemen.
 The leading inhabitants are a hard-headed set of English and Scottish merchants and manufacturers."
 Writing to the Secretary of State for the Colonies he also described himself as impressed by the air of prosperity.
 "Distress and pauperism, those comprehensive terms so frequently used in European politics, are unknown here."

 Despite this favourable view, it is recorded that one other visitor at another time was not so impressed.
 When he saw the hotels, he rubbed his hands with glee, saying this was the place for him to start in business.
 But then he counted the churches — and returned at once to Sydney.

 So naturally there were no shops or banks.
 Fresh water came from a creek which rose near the present Brisbane Grammar School on Gregory Terrace and flowed down the site of Roma Street Parkland to the site of the present City Hall.
 A small reservoir dammed this creek and conveyed water through hollow hardwood logs.
-Slab huts were quickly built for accommodation and the convicts set to work growing grain.
 Corn, the first successful staple crop, was grown at South Brisbane, directly opposite the main settlement.
-A farm was developed on land known as Eagle Farm.
+New Farm followed in 1827, Eagle Farm in 1829.

-1839: Penal settlement closed with many convicts returning to Sydney.
+1839: Penal settlement closed with convicts returning to Sydney.
+A number of convicts with guards remained to do maintenance and to assist surveyors.
 Click here for further details of this time.

 1842: Brisbane was officially proclaimed a free settlement on